 Half-termly reviews will focus on work sampling with a view to reviewing marking, homework and their impact on pupil progress.

 A Personal Development Plan, updated in line with weekly review meetings, will record agreed targets, actions and support needs.

 You will be required to keep detailed planning notes for your lessons supported by half term plans of overall directions and learning outcomes for your pupils, individually and in groups.

-If you wish to gain a PGCE, you will be required to complete additional written assignments linking your day-to-day teaching experience to educational theory.
+If you wish to gain a PGCert, you will be required to complete additional written assignments linking your day-to-day teaching experience to educational theory.